On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: RDC for Gaussian and Binary Semantic Sources

-In Fig. \ref{figs:gaus_1}a, we illustrate the Gaussian RDC functions under different values of complexity constraint $\cc$.
-We observe that, for a fixed distortion level, increasing the complexity constraint reduces the achievable rate.
-This corroborates the fact that, even under constrained communication resources, it is possible to achieve a satisfactory distortion level by leveraging additional model complexity at the user end.
-This observation justifies the importance of jointly optimizing communication and computation in semantic communication systems, as model complexity can effectively compensate for limitations in transmission capacity.
-Such a tradeoff is particularly relevant in practical scenarios where communication bandwidth is limited, but computational power is increasingly abundant at edge devices.
-The above results reveal a three-way tradeoff among the minimum achievable rate, distortion and complexity, namely the \textit{rate-distortion-complexity tradeoff}. \blu{ Furthermore, Fig. \ref{figs:gaus_1}a illustrates that increasing the complexity level $I(X;U)$ leads to a reduction in the asymptotic minimum distortion.
+The above results reveal a three-way tradeoff among the minimum achievable rate, distortion, and complexity, namely the RDC tradeoff.
+Furthermore, Fig.~\ref{figs:gaus_1}(a) illustrates that increasing the complexity level $I(X;U)$ leads to a reduction in the asymptotic minimum distortion.
 This observation reflects the well-known tradeoff in representation learning that higher model complexity, or deeper NN architectures, can achieve better optimal performance.
 In this context, a higher value of $\rho$, corresponding to greater model complexity, indicates a more precise observation of the model input.
 We also note that, by setting $\theta_c=\infty$ in Theorem \ref{th:gaus}, the decoder has the observation of the semantic source, i.e., $S=X$.
-This special case reveals a fundamental characteristic of continuous semantic sources that achieving asymptotically perfect recovery, theoretically requires an encoder with infinite model complexity.}
+This special case reveals a fundamental characteristic of continuous semantic sources that achieving asymptotically perfect recovery, theoretically, requires an encoder with infinite model complexity.

+We also demonstrate the Gaussian RDC curves under some different degrees of semantic distance, as measured by $\cp$, in Fig.~\ref{figs:gaus_1}(b).
+We can clearly observe that under a given achievable rate, increasing the bit-wise (lower $\cd$) quality leads to lower perceptual quality (higher $\cp$).
+Moreover, an increase in perceptual quality leads to a higher achievable rate.
+The above RDP tradeoff is aligned with the existing works \cite{blau2018perception,wagner2022rate,chai2023rate}.